 Area Status: Temporarily Closed

-This trail which was officially dedicated in the summer of 1998, is the newest edition to the Mount Elden/Dry Lake Hills Trail System.
-Much of the trail, which links Sunset and Little Elden Trails, was constructed by devoted trail volunteers including mountain bikers, hikers, equestrians and several other organizations.
+This trail which was officially dedicated in the summer of 1998, is the newest addition to the Mount Elden/Dry Lake Hills Trail System.
+Much of the trail, which links Sunset Trail and Little Elden Trail, was constructed by devoted trail volunteers including mountain bikers, hikers, equestrians and several other organizations.
 It appears that all of their hard work has paid off as this is quickly becoming one of the more popular trails in the area.

 Many wildlife species make their home in this area including mule deer, elk, porcupine and black bear for which the trail is distinctly named after.
 In addition, red-tailed hawks, raven and the occasional turkey vulture will dazzle you with their aerial acrobats.
 Please remember to minimize your impacts on wildlife by viewing from a distance, keeping your dog(s) on a leash and limiting noise levels to a minimum.

 Photos & Multimedia